Last updated: Tuesday 19 May 2020 at 10.30am.

 The board’s key responsibilities in this situation are to

 - Continue to deal with the business of governing your school.
 Some aspects of your school’s response to the current pandemic will be determined by the government through the Ministry of Education but the overall responsibility for governing your school remains with the board of trustees.
-You will find advice about online board meetings on our FAQ’s page.

 - Complete your financial statements as soon as possible.
 The Secretary has announced that schools will not be penalised if they are unable to submit their annual financial statements, or complete their audits on time however you should continue to progress this work as quickly as you can.

-- keep yourselves fully informed about current developments so you are ready and able to act promptly and effectively when required.
+- Keep yourselves fully informed about current developments so you are ready and able to act promptly and effectively when required.

-- respond promptly to any requests or recommendations from your principal or from Ministry officials.
+- Respond promptly to any requests or recommendations from your principal or from Ministry officials.

-- ensure that you are familiar with your school’s policies and processes and that they remain up-to-date and fit for purpose, and are well understood by your school community.
+- Ensure that you are familiar with your school’s policies and processes and that they remain up-to-date and fit for purpose, and are well understood by your school community.

 - Confirm that the necessary written delegations are in place and documented in your board minutes.
 (See the school delegations list template on Part A: Annually updated of the governance framework 2018).

-What the board can do
+Key things the board can do

 - Continue to provide support (moral and practical) for your principal.